control-toolbox/OptimalControl.jl/docs/src/tutorial-init.md

 ```

 Note that you can also manually pick and choose which data to reuse from a solution, by recovering the functions ```sol.state```, ```sol.control``` and the values ```sol.variable```.
-The two following formulations are equivalent
+For instance the following formulation is equivalent to the ```init=sol``` one.
 ```@example main
-sol = solve(ocp, display=false, init=sol)
 sol = solve(ocp, display=false, init=(state=sol.state, control=sol.control, variable=sol.variable))
+println("Number of iterations: ", sol.iterations)
+nothing # hide
 ```

-!!! warning
+## Costate / multipliers

 For the moment we can not provide an initial guess for the costate / multipliers.